samueldanso/Proof9/README.md

 1. Connect your repository to [Vercel](https://vercel.com)
 2. Configure environment variables in Vercel dashboard
-3. Deploy automatically on push to main branch
+3. Deploy on push to main branch

 ### Backend API (Bun) on Railway